 for the very first time.

 Now, I’m not saying this to open up the oh-so-topical can of worms that is AI and its role in copywriting.
-I’ll save my two cents on that topic for another day when I need some cheap engagement bait 😎(kidding.)

 Instead, let’s call this an exercise in empathy.